ERC-7562 - Account Abstraction Validation Scope Rules

 Definitions:

-1. Validation Phases: there are up to 3 phases of validation
+1. Validation Phase: there are up to three frames during the validation phase onchain

-2. Entity: a contract that is explicitly specified by the UserOperation.
-Includes the factory, paymaster, aggregator, and staked account, as discussed below. \ Each "validation phase" is attributed to a single entity. \ Entity contracts must have non-empty code on-chain.
+1. Entity: a contract that is explicitly specified by the UserOperation.
+Includes the factory, paymaster, aggregator, and staked account, as discussed below. \ Each "validation frame" is attributed to a single entity. \ Entity contracts must have non-empty code on-chain.

 1. The slot value is A